Ozziko/AlgoTradingAI/README.md

 # AlgoTradingAI
-Open the .ipynb notebook for all details, preferably directly in Colab (bit.ly/OzTradingAI) for full compatibility in viewing and execution.
+See the Jupyter (.ipynb) notebook for all details.
+It was created in Google Colab and should be viewed/executed there (bit.ly/OzTradingAI) for full compatibility.

 My OzML script containing all relevant code is under 'Files for execution'.